lieb/postdove/doc/dovecot_configuration.md

 This enables *lmtp* for the whole net.
 However, my whole net is just my home network.
-One should not do this on a larger net and especially not on a host that is directly addressable on the public network.
+One should not do this on a larger net and especially not on a host that is directly addressable on the public network unless they really want the *virtual vandals* pillaging their mailstore.
 I may change this later back to the defaults.

 ## conf.d/10-mail.conf
 The core of the running server is configured here.